Detailed Information for Honors Students

 Work on Honors Thesis Proposal and begin making arrangements for the thesis committee.
 At the discretion of the faculty mentor, one or more drafts may be required prior to the beginning of the fall semester.

 Students should use the fall semester wisely regarding completion of experiments, sample analysis, data management, and interpretation of results.
-It is unlikely that the entire body of research will be completed in one semester, and thus students are unlikely to receive departmental honors if they expect to conduct the majority of the lab- or field work during the spring.
+It is unlikely that the entire body of research will be completed in one semester.
 Thus, both fall and spring must be utilized for making research progress (see Spring Semester, Item 1, below).

 If required by the mentor, the student will write and submit a progress report by the end of classes in the Fall semester.